fcdoc/doc/en/flashduty/mixin/alert_integration/prometheus.md

 # Usage Restrictions

-Push the Prometheus alert events to Flashduty through AlertManager via webhook.
-When an alert is triggered, send a trigger event to Flashduty; when the alert is resolved, send a recovery event to Flashduty.
+Push the Prometheus alert events to Flashduty via AlertManager through webhooks.
+When an alert triggers, send a trigger event to Flashduty, and when the alert recovers, send a recovery event to Flashduty.

 ## Usage Restrictions